6 Cheap and Safe Ways to Pay International Invoices in 2024

 There are several methods to pay international invoices.
 Each of these methods has its pros and cons, which one is best for you depends on your needs and requirements.

-International money transfers with traditional banks or paying with credit cards can be convenient to do, but they can often end up being costly.
+International money transfers with banks or paying with credit cards can be convenient to do, but they can often end up being costly.
 Western Union and WorldRemit can be good options if the recipient doesn’t have a bank account, whereas PayPal can be fast if you already have a PayPal account.

 You can choose to open a local bank account, if you are regularly paying invoices in that country.
 Specialist international money transfer providers like Wise and OFX can offer conveniently fast and low-cost bill payments online.